 But the opposite is also true: failing to make your payments could damage your credit history.

 When you apply for credit, a lender will complete a credit check which includes accessing your current credit score.
-This will fall between 300 and 850, with the higher the score, the more trustworthy you appear to potential lenders.
+It will fall between 300 and 850, with the higher the score, the more trustworthy you appear to potential lenders.

 Your specific score is based on factors such as how many accounts you have open, what your repayment history looks like, and your total levels of debt.
 Many financial institutions use the FICO system, but others will use systems such as Vantage Score.